Garkatron/BTA-Guidebook.md/README.md

 - ![slot](modid:item/name)
 - ![workbench](empty,empty,empty,empty,empty,empty,empty,empty,empty)
 ```
-- &6Width & Height in pixels
+- Width & Height in pixels
-- &6type = default | icon (no text)
+- type = default | icon or (no text) to use default option

-&cMore info on the mod's GitHub wiki!
+More info on the mod's GitHub wiki!

 # How to use?
 ### Markdown guidebook